How Does A Water Softener Work?

 Additional Benefits of Yarna Water Descaler

-If space and maintenance were problematic for you, Yarna CWD24 Descaler will relieve you of both.
+If space and maintenance were problematic for you, the Yarna Descalers will relieve you of both.
 However, compared to a traditional water softener, this descaler comes with a lot of other benefits for homeowners.

 Yarna descaler softens hard water with the use of the chemical reaction, induced by electricity.
 That means low maintenance and no need for salt refilling.